 Glossary

-Plain-English definitions of the scams people actually run into — what they look like, how they work, and where to read more.
-Built for victims, lawyers, and accountants who need to put the right name on what happened.
+Plain-English definitions of the scams people run into and the AML/compliance terms they need — what they mean, why they matter, and where to read more.
+Built for victims, lawyers, accountants, and compliance teams who need to put the right name on what happened.

 Pig butchering